openvinotoolkit/openvino/docs/IE_DG/Integrate_with_customer_application_new_API.md

     <div id="switcher-cpp" class="switcher-anchor">C++</div>
 @endsphinxdirective

-The diagram below illustrates steps needed to integrate Inference Engine into your application:
+The following diagram illustrates the typical Inference Engine Python API workflow:
-![integration_process]
+![ie_api_flow_cpp]

+Read the sections below to learn about each item.

 > **NOTE**: Before start using Inference Engine, make sure you set all environment variables during the installation.
 If you did not, follow the instructions from the _Set the Environment Variables_ section in the installation guides:
 > * [For Windows* 10](../install_guides/installing-openvino-windows.md)